-Registration in Applied Studies courses is initiated by application to the Office of Applied Studies no later than the published deadline in the Timetable and Registration a.
-Within the Academic Year
+Registration in Applied Studies courses is initiated by application to the Office of Applied Studies no later than the published deadline in the Timetable and Registration Guide.

-Guide.
 Application packages may be obtained from the Office of Applied Studies (AH154; tel.
 403-329-2000).